-At the general meeting, management board members and supervisory board members (each individually) plays an advisory role in relation to the matters to be discussed at the meeting.
+At the general meeting, management board members and supervisory board members (each individually) play an advisory role in relation to the matters to be discussed at the meeting.
 If the general meeting disregards this authority, the resolution adopted will be voidable.
 However, the general meeting is not obliged to follow the advice of management board members or supervisory board members.
-In principle, the advisory role does not extend to resolutions adopted at a meeting of holders of shares of a certain type or designation.
-The articles of association may include rules under which this right applies for meetings of this nature as well.
+In principle, the advisory role does not extend to resolutions adopted at a meeting of holders of shares of a certain class or designation.
+The articles of association may include rules under which this right applies for class meetings as well.

-If shareholders avail themselves of the opportunity to adopt resolutions outside a meeting, the management board will not be involved in the preparation and production of minutes of the meeting.
-In this situation, the shareholders themselves must send the resolution to the management board so that it can be added to the other resolutions and minutes.
-The advisory role that management board members and supervisory board members have also extends to shareholders' resolutions to be adopted outside a formal meeting.
+If shareholders decide to use the possibility to adopt resolutions outside a meeting, the management board will not be involved in the preparation of the resolution.
+In this situation, the shareholders must send the resolution to the management board so that it can be added to the other resolutions and minutes.
+The advisory role that management board members and supervisory board members have also extends to shareholders' resolutions adopted outside a formal meeting.

 The management board must provide the general meeting with all information requested.
 The general meeting may ask for all information pertaining to the company's financial and operational situation.
-The management board may only refuse to provide information if doing so were to be detrimental to overriding interests.
+The management board may only refuse to provide information if this is contrary to the company's interest.
 The legal right to information does not apply to an individual shareholder separately.
-The starting point is that information relating to the company will be provided at the general meeting (in the sense of a meeting of shareholders).
+The starting point is that information relating to the company will be provided at the general meeting (i.e. a meeting of shareholders).

-14 Appointment of management board members
+14. Appointment of management board members

 Both natural persons and legal persons may be appointed as management board members of a company, whether for a fixed or indefinite period.
-The initial management board members of a company are appointed by means of the deed of incorporation.
-Subsequent changes to the management board are effected by a resolution adopted by the general meeting (or, if the full two-tier management board regime applies, by a resolution of the supervisory board).
-The company's articles of association may provide that appointment and/or dismissal may also be effected at the meeting of holders of shares of a certain type or designation.
-However, this is conditional on each shareholder having the opportunity to participate in decision-making about the appointment of at least one management board member.
+The initial management board members of a company are appointed in the deed of incorporation.
+Subsequent changes to the management board are effected by a resolution adopted by the general meeting (or, if the 'large company regime' applies, by a resolution of the supervisory board).

+For the BV, the articles of association may provide that appointment and/or dismissal may also be effected by a resolution adopted by the meeting of holders of shares of a certain class or designation, provided that each shareholder with voting rights has the opportunity to participate in the decision-making about the appointment of at least one management board member.

-The company's articles of association may set quality and other criteria that a management board member must fulfil.
-For example, holding a certain interest in the company or complying with a professional requirement (e.g., the management board member is a lawyer or accountant).
+The company's articles of association may set quality and other requirements that a management board member must meet.
+For example, holding a certain interest in the company or complying with a professional requirement (e.g. the management board member is a lawyer or accountant).
 The articles of association may also provide that the authority of the general meeting to appoint a management board member is limited by the fact that another corporate body is authorised to draw up a binding nomination for at least one person.